LianeKluge/informativeSCI/README.md

 Otherwise just use the current version from CRAN.

 ## Usage
-The main function of the package is the \link{informSCI}-function for calculating informative lower simultaneous confidence bounds for a given graphical test procedure and given information weights.
-The
-\link{explore_q}-function can help to find the right information weights for the \link{informSCI}-algorithm.
-The \link{inExactSCI}- and
-\link{notInExactSCI}-functions can help to determine how accurate a (numerical) approximation of the true informative lower SCI-bounds is.
+The main function of the package is the `informSCI`-function for calculating informative lower simultaneous confidence bounds for a given graphical test procedure and given information weights.
+The `explore_q`-function can help to find the right information weights for the `informSCI`-algorithm.
+The `inExactSCI`- and `notInExactSCI`-functions can help to determine how accurate a (numerical) approximation of the true informative lower SCI-bounds is.